Wednesday, 10 February 2016

 ─ "Luke, at the time we could have felt you betrayed us.
 We thought that you chose the wrong army, but you fought and you didn’t lack courage.
 They are more concerned about what Gareth did, or didn’t, for he didn’t come."

 ─ "I wanted to ask you, I have to do it, and if you want, you can send me to hell.
-I wanted to know what possibilities there are that our group starts again or another one arises."
+I wanted to know what possibilities there are that our group starts again or a different group appears."

 ─ "On the latter I cannot say.
-They could arise.
+They could appear.
 I would not be responsible for that.
 As for our group, look, you are a beggar, I am in prison and Gareth has disappeared and it is clear that he does not want to return.
 We're half out of circulation.
 And as for the other three, they all have come to see me in jail.
 Brian and Bill seem relieved and looking forward to resuming a life without dangers.
 They don't want to end up where I am.
-But I'll tell you this, Luke, beware of Bart.
-He will not resume our group with them, but he could make another.
+But I'll tell you this, Luke, be careful with Bart.
+He will not resume our group with them, but he could make a new one.
 And in any case, be careful for you.
 He will not easily forgive you fought against us.
-I would say that he won't dare to hurt, being alone, the people you love, but only you he will.
+I would say that he won't dare to hurt, being alone, the people you love, but if it's only you, he will.
 Be always careful of him."

 They were talking a little longer, but what Luke wanted to know he had already found out.
-Only Bart seemed a danger, and to the best of his knowledge there were no other skins in the city.
-He went to see Sebastian several times and spoke with his fellow mates of the possibilities that they had to be attacked again.
+Only Bart seemed a danger, and to the best of his knowledge there were no other skinheads in the city.
+He went to see Sebastian several times and spoke with his mates of the possibilities they had to be attacked again.
 But it was a relief knowing that he had already closed that dark part of his life and now he could really return to the true path.
-To be with those monsters had been a parenthesis.
+Being with those monsters had been a parenthesis.
 Now he had to tie his future with his former past.

 A few days later, John met a neighbour, of a religious fanaticism, who began to talk to him.
 Emily Harris she was called.